wp-plugins/categorytinymce/readme.txt

 == Frequently Asked Questions ==

-= What exactly does this plugin do to my Wordpress instalation =
+= What exactly does this plugin do to my Wordpress installation =

 1. The plugin removes the default category description field.
 2. It then adds in a new field that is fully tinymce enabled.
-I did try and just add an editor to the default field but I could not get it to function cvorrectly.
+I did try and just add an editor to the default field but I could not get it to function correctly.
 The new field saves to the same database section as the default field so no new database tables or fields are added.
 3. The plugin runs a filter on the category edit admin pages to remove the default description field as this broke up the admin table and made it unweildly.